Let Atlanta Ballet take you into a world of dreams with four ballets to stir your soul, from passion to loss, longing to joy.

 Choreography by Ricardo Amarante

-Inspired by the poignant personal life of French singer Édith Piaf, Ricardo Amarante choreographed this exploration of romantic love to four of her most famous songs, arranged for piano and played live onstage.
+Influenced by the poignant personal life of French singer Édith Piaf, Ricardo Amarante choreographed this exploration of romantic love set to music inspired by four of her most famous songs, arranged for piano and played live onstage.
 Amarante takes us on a journey through three distinct phases of a passionate relationship, from the high of new love, through the fear of waning intimacy, to the tragically inevitable loss of love.
 Although it ends in heartbreak, Love Fear Loss is ultimately a celebration of the beauty we find in even the darkest moments of our lives.

 Choreography by Helgi Tomasson

-While serving as artistic director of San Francisco Ballet, Helgi Tomasson created Concerto Grosso as a showcase for five male dancers, demonstrating the different possible trajectories of men’s ballet careers by emphasizing each dancer’s unique qualities.
-“Male dancing can be powerful without being only jumping and turning.
+A tour de force for the company's men.
+While serving as artistic director of San Francisco Ballet, Helgi Tomasson created Concerto Grosso as a showcase for five male dancers, emphasizing each dancer’s unique qualities.
+Says Tomasson, “Male dancing can be powerful without being only jumping and turning.
 It can be moving slowly, poetically… I wanted a feeling of freedom of movement, that incredible joy, that high, you can get as a dancer.”

 Choreography by Cathy Marston

-Based on Edith Wharton’s 1911 novella "Ethan Frome," the critically acclaimed Snowblind tells the story of an unhappily married man who falls in love with his beautiful young housemaid Mattie.
-Desperately in love but trapped by poverty and their duty to Frome’s sickly wife, Ethan and Mattie decide to commit suicide during a blinding snowstorm.
-“Marston’s lean dramatic interpretation… held us in breathless suspension.
-Revealed solely through movement, the bitter tragedy… remains vivid in my mind.”
+Based on Edith Wharton’s 1911 novella "Ethan Frome," the critically acclaimed Snowblind tells the story of a love triangle that ends in tragedy during a blinding snowstorm.
+“Marston’s lean dramatic interpretation… gripped the audience so tightly that when the score abruptly vanished, the emotional tension held us in breathless suspension.
+Revealed solely through movement, the bitter tragedy of a farmer, his sickly wife and the housemaid who separates them remains vivid in my mind.”
 (Dancing Times)

 Choreography by Yuri Possokhov